CIME-Software/perplexipy/codex-README.md

 - `/help` - this list of commands help
 - `/mode [mode]` - display or set the editing mode to `vi` or `emacs`
 - `/models` - list available models; ordinal ::= `modelID` for `/active`
+- `/style` - display or set the query style as `code` or `human`

 The REPL starts in `vi` or `Vim` editing mode by default.
 Use `/active emacs` to override.

+When `/style` is set to `code`, all queries are forced to be related to programming, scripting, or system administration.
+When it's set to `human` the queries are "general purpose human information" and may return free form responses.

 ```bash
 codex 'A coding question here; best if the language is specified.'